shahwahed/terraform4vSphere/README.md

 # Cloud init template for terraform and other stuff

-This repository is a collection of my cloud init template I am using with terraform.
+This repository is a collection of my cloud init template I using with terraform and vSphere provider.

+You may use the cloud-init with any system which allow you to use cloud-init.

 Cloud init can be either in yaml or script. more information https://cloudinit.readthedocs.io/en/latest/